 Prescribers often recommend medications for people with bipolar disorder, with many individuals taking multiple drugs.

-The mood stabilizer lithium is a common treatment, with some research suggesting that it can significantly help prevent long-term relapse.
+The mood stabilizer lithium is a common treatment, with some

 Other medicines for bipolar disorder include: